The Decline of French Acadian Culture: A Story of Insular Heritage Patrimonial Zombie Corporations

 The Harper Valley PTA-style key figures in this dying industry.
 Each individual represents a different facet of the systemic issues plaguing the French Acadian cultural scene.

-Most have not written new music since the 1980s or 1990s, yet they remain figureheads in the industry.
-In 1972, they was falling off the stage stoned out of his mind on Acid; now they walks around saying, do you know who I am to the staff at the liquor store in Meteghan since they drinks t.
-Hdont ya know.
-Its very presence highlights a broader issue of stagnation and reluctance to embrace new ideas or talents.
+were falling off the stage stoned out of their minds on Acid; now they walk around saying, Do you know who I am to the staff at the liquor store in Meteghan since they drink too.
+Hdon

 Bureaucratic Self-serving Self-Interest from Bastards in the know

-These individuals and others in similar positions are more concerned with securing their paychecks and pensions than with fostering a dynamic cultural environment.
+These individuals and others in similar positions are more concerned with securing their paychecks and pensions than fostering a dynamic cultural environment.
 Their self-serving attitudes have created an insular and stagnant environment where innovation is stifled, and genuine artistic expression is sidelined.
 The result is a heritage industry that is more about maintaining the status quo and the comfort of its leaders than celebrating and preserving the richness of French Acadian culture, as they continue to operate on a 50-year-old tourist brochure template of Viens voire Làcadie.

 This bureaucratic approach has led to a cultural decline that is both palpable and distressing.
-The once creative and vibrant Acadian community is being driven into the ground by leaders who are out of touch with the needs and aspirations of the people they are supposed to serve as they play pocket pool with the hefty, heaving gonadal nut sack of the Nova Scotia tourism industry as Claregyle continues to be the biggest ghetto in conservative backward think insular Nova Scoti; but were OK with that folks really is.
+The once creative and vibrant Acadian community is being driven into the ground by leaders who are out of touch with the needs and aspirations of the people they are supposed to serve as they play pocket pool with the hefty, heaving gonadal nut sack of the Nova Scotia tourism industry as Claregyle continues to be the biggest ghetto in conservative backward think insular Nova Scoti; but were OK with that folks is.

 A Beacon of Hope: Claude Edwin Theriault